-At some point, you might have encountered an error when you want to upload a bigger-sized file, like a high-quality image for example.
-If the file size is bigger than your set maximum upload size, you will get an error message something along these lines:
+Sometimes, you might run into an error when trying to upload a large file, like a high-quality image.
+If the file is larger than your maximum upload limit, you’ll see an error message that looks something like this:

 First post_max_size, this controls the maximum size of the whole POST request made to the server.
 Ensure that this is always the same or higher than upload_max_filesize.
 The default maximum size is 50MB.

-Secondly upload_max_filesize controls the maximum size for the one file being uploaded.
-Strictly speaking, this doesn’t need to be updated for the WordPress Media Library, but good to add for redundancy.
+Secondly, upload_max_filesize controls the maximum size for the one file being uploaded.
+Technically, you don’t need to update this for the WordPress Media Library, but it’s helpful to include it as a precaution.
 The default maximum size is 50MB.

-To change these values, you simply need to edit your .htaccess file which is situated in your webroot, being the public/ directory.
+To change these values, simply edit your .htaccess file, which is located in your webroot — usually the public/ directory.
 You can edit that with either one of our built-in text editors (nano) via SSH, or you can download it via SFTP and edit it locally.

 If we for example want our values to go up to 200MB we would need to add them like this: